-71 The so-called principality of Taranto must have been a territorial indicator rather than a judicial entity, and much less a separate administrative province.
+The comparison of the indications contained in the available records where these eleven individuals were present in their capacity as constathan a judicial entity, and much less a separate administrative province.
 It was originally a princely title, tied to the royal family, which was subsequently used to refer to the southern Apulian dominions of Count Tancred of Lecce.
 There is evidence of neither the lands held in demanio of the principality nor of any actual royal official whose office was dedicated exclusively to administer the principality.
 Therefore, this principality must have started as a regional grouping of tenants that would later be tied to the actual comital dominions Tancred of Lecce held after 1169.
-Cf. Jamison, 'Additional Work on the Catalogus Baronum', pp. 53-55; Hubert Houben, 'Le origini del principato di Taranto', Archivio Storico Pugliese, 61.I-IV (2008), 7-24 (pp. 19-21).
+Cf. Jamison, "Additional Work on the Catalogus Baronum," pp. 53-55; Hubert Houben, "Le origini del principato di Taranto," Archivio Storico Pugliese 61.I-IV (2008): 7-24 (pp. 19-21).

-72 Carlo A. Garufi, Catalogo illustrato del tabulario di S. Maria Nuova in Monreale, Documenti per servire alla storia di Sicilia: Diplomatica, 19 (Palermo: Era nova, 1902), App., no 1 pp. 161-63.
+&lt;sup>72 Carlo A. Garufi, Catalogo illustrato del tabulario di S. Maria Nuova in Monreale, Documenti per servire alla storia di Sicilia: Diplomatica, 19 (Palermo: Era nova, 1902), App., no. 1 pp. 161-63.